-We are still online, taking applications for September 2020 and here to support you.
+We are still taking applications for September 2020 and here to support you.

-Once you’ve applied, our Student Services team will be in touch to discuss the next step.
-If you were due to sit exams this summer, please do not worry.
+We still have spaces remaining on courses so apply now and our Student Services team will be in touch to discuss the next step and to arrange your enrolment.
+If you got your results and your unsure what to do next, we've lots of advice on hand.
 We will work with you and aim to offer a place on the best course for you.

 So search for a course and when you find the one you want just click the pink Apply Now button and your journey begins.